 An older pup might benefit from treats with joint or hip formulas to keep them moving like a dog half their age.
 Functional food comes in a variety of formulas and flavors to suit your needs and your pup’s taste buds.
 Look for coconut oil, kelp, raw goat milk and more!

-There’s no shortage of treats out there, from freeze-dried to dehydrated to peanut butter treats, so it’s pretty easy to indulge your dog just because they’re amazing!
+There’s no shortage of treats out there, from bake-at-home to freeze-dried to dehydrated to peanut butter treats, so it’s pretty easy to indulge your dog just because they’re amazing!
 Even dogs with special diets don’t have to miss out, with gluten-free, grain-free, vegetarian or grass-fed options available.

 Learning when and how to use treats can benefit your dog’s health and happiness in so many ways.
 And a happy and healthy dog makes for a happy and healthy dog owner.
 Now that you know everything there is to know about treats, make sure you store them somewhere covered and dry.
 Dehydrated treats will likely last up to a few months – especially if you keep them in the fridge.
 And the next time you ask your dog that question, you’ll be prepared with the right treat!